vesoft-inc/nebula-chaos/README.md

 #### [scale_up_and_down](conf/scale_up_and_down.json)
 Start 3 storage servies, add 4th storage service using `balance data` while write a circle, then check data integrity.
 Then stop 1st storage service, remove it using `balance data` while write a circle then check data integrity.
-Likewise, add 1st storage service back and remote the 4th storage service.
+Likewise, add 1st storage service back and remove the 4th storage service.

 #### [random_network_partition](conf/random_network_partition.json)
 Start all services, disturb (random drop all packets of a storage service, recover later) while write a circle, then check data integrity.
 The network partition is based on iptables. **Make sure the user has sudo authority and can execute iptables without password.**